 A custom score would be a thorough, focused, unique, and specifically tailored soundtrack for the needs of the project.
 We’d work together, however closely or distantly you may need, and I’d live with every musical nuance and cue until completion.
 If the project needs it aggressive, serene, ambient, droney, or for whatever mood and emotion, a storyline would be written through music that works with the story and visuals of the project.

 Sound Effects (SFX) are a way to make your project and characters come to life with dynamics and customized style.
 I create custom SFX using a myriad of techniques and tools including synthesis, foley, field recordings, sound editing and design, voice acting and more.
 If you want to understand how audio is completed for a game the following video shows you all.
 From creatures, gore, weapons, UI sounds, plus transitioning between my custom interactive music of differing tempos and keys, voice acting and more.
 It's using the middleware program (Wwise) which is how we integrate interactive audio into video games.

-I’ve voice acted in numerous projects including games, albums, and webisodes, even helping out for a current Netflix series (2017).
+I’ve voice acted in numerous projects including games, albums, webisodes, and helping out as a stand-in for a Netflix series.
 I use my voice in a number of ways creating characters, sounds, and SFX including human voices, weapons, creature sounds, cartoony sounds, and more.
 If you’re interested in voice actors I suggest watching the documentary “I Know That Voice”.
 Voice actors are rock stars, everyone knows them but we don’t know who they are simply because we hear and enjoy their voices but never actually see the performers.
-I'm currently represented by the agency Connekt Creative.